MetaMask/extension-provider/README.md

 ## Current Limitations

-Currently really only works well when the provider is detected and exists, and the user has MetaMask installed.

 In order to identify when there is a problem (like MetaMask was not connected), some kind of proper error handling must be added to [metamask-inpage-provider](https://github.com/MetaMask/metamask-inpage-provider) that exposes the errors to the consumer of the provider.
 Maybe making it an event-emitter, so it can emit its errors, instead of just logging them.